 Run the following command in Terminal to view the Python version:

 If the Python version is displayed, Python has been installed successfully.

 If you use Windows, you may need to restart your computer after the installation.

-In Windows, if “not recognized as an internal or external command” is reported in Terminal after the command above is run, right-click the Computer icon, click Properties > Advanced system settings > Environment Variables, and in the System variables area, click New to add the Python installation path, as shown in the following figure:
+In Windows, if “not recognized as an internal or external command” is reported in Terminal after the command above is run, right-click the Computer icon, click Properties > Advanced system settings > Environment Variables, and in the System variables area, click New to add the Python installation path:

-Install HomeBrew first and use it to install Python:
+Install HomeBrew and use it to install Python:

 brew install python

 Use the built-in Advanced Packaging Tool (APT) to install Python:

 sudo apt-get install python

 Use the built-in Yellowdog Updater, Modified (YUM) to install Python: